 - Iron and ironing board

 - Measuring tape

 - Elastic thread

 Prepare the Fabric

-To sew with elastic thread, you must hand wind the bobbin.
-Do this without stretching the elastic thread.
+To sew with elastic thread, you must hand-wind the bobbin without stretching the elastic thread.
 Wind the elastic thread on the bobbin until the bobbin is full.
 (Thread the top of the sewing machine with your regular sewing thread.)
 Leave a couple inches of tail of the elastic thread, and bring the elastic thread up through the sewing machine throat plate.

-Set your stitch length at 3.0 or longer.
-Test the set up on a scrap of fabric.
-The weight of the fabric and the stitch length will both affect the amount of bunching the elastic thread will create.Continue to 4 of 7 below.
+Set your stitch length at 3 or longer.
+Test the setup on a fabric scrap.
+The weight of the fabric and the stitch length will both impact the amount of bunching the elastic thread will create.

-Rows of Gathering
+Create Rows of Gathering

-- With the right side of the fabric up, beginning just under the hemmed edge, sew a row of stitching an even distance from the hem.
+With the right side of the fabric up, beginning just under the hemmed edge, sew a row of stitching an even distance from the hem.
 Repeat sewing rows of stitching an even distance (approximately 1/4 inch) from each other, using your presser foot as a seam guide.

 Seam the Dress